vegardit/haxe-doctest/README.md

 ## <a name="why-doc-testing"></a>Why doc-testing?

-1. doc-tests support super fast test-driven development: First you write your method header, then the in-place documentation including your test assertions defining the expected behavior and then implement until all your defined tests pass.
+1. Doc-testing supports super fast test-driven development: First you write your method header, then the in-place documentation including your test assertions defining the expected behavior and then implement until all your defined tests pass.